 This month’s Dominion Lending Centres Blog with Cameron Mackie.

 At Dominion Lending Centres #Ontariolend we strive to provide you with the best information so you can take confident steps in home ownership.
+Do the Mortgage Check-up!
 In this blog, we will discuss the reasons why you should complete a mortgage checkup and items to be aware of.
 With the industry changing, it is always best to make sure your most expensive asset is performing at it’s best.
 The topics are, Time for a mortgage check-up, Using your prepayment privileges, locking in or staying variable, breaking your mortgage easy, renewing your mortgage, the art of leveraging, and finally, what can kill the mortgage process.